 After some research on how butter is made, I found out it's actually a fermented product, did you know that?
 I didn't.
 But we know making fermented food is easy, right?
 So, ready to make your own butter?

 There are several advantages of making your own vegan butter from scratch:

-- Ingredient control: Did you know that over 80% of vegan butter available in supermarkets contain palm oil and flavorings?
-By making your own butter, you know exactly what you put inside, meaning no palm oil, no flavorings, no preservatives.
+- Ingredient control: Did you know that over 80% of vegan butter available in supermarkets contains palm oil and flavorings?
+By making your own butter, you know exactly what you put inside, meaning no palm oil, no flavorings, and no preservatives.
 AND you can flavor it!
 Add chives and garlic for a savory spread, or cinnamon and raisins for a sweet treat.

 - It's a fun process!
 Don't be scared to try it, this recipe is very easy, the only thing is that it requires some patience.
 Like any fermented recipe.

 - Save money: Vegan butter alternatives can be quite expensive, and not available everywhere, especially if you live in a small town.
 With just a few ingredients from your pantry, you can make your own butter anytime.
-I made a quick calculation and the cost for 16 ounces of butter comes at around $5,8.
+I made a quick calculation and the cost for 16 ounces of butter comes to around $5,8.
 This is over half the price of store-bought vegan butter!